Aaron98990/ways-of-the-game/goals.md

 > - an outside agent who interfered with play unless a goal results as outlined [..] in ‘Extra persons on the field of play’; play is restarted with a dropped ball
 > - Law 3.9 Goal scored with an extra person on the field of play

-If the ball goes into the goal but deflected off a spectator that enters the field of play to block the goal, the goal should generally stand.
-If it's an animal or any other type of outside agent, it's a dropped ball.
+If the ball goes into the goal but the ball touched a spectator or ball kid that enters the field of play to block the goal, the goal should generally stand.
+If it's an animal or object that the ball touched, it's a dropped ball.

 > If a ball is going into the goal and the interference does not prevent a defending player playing the ball, the goal is awarded if the ball enters the goal (even if contact was made with the ball) unless the interference was by the attacking team.
 > Law 3.7 Extra persons on the field of play